kevintshoemaker/GopherusPVA/README.md

 **Plot_Lambda.R** - This script will generate a bivariate heat map showing the effects of the two largest climate variables on lambda.

+**batch_submitter.sh** - This shell script will generate and submit a set of SLURM submission files with different arrayIDs that will allow for further parallel processing on a SLURM cluster.
+Edit the number of jobs by altering the length of the file generation loop, and correspondingly edit the runs_per_job definition in the RunSimulations.R script to match the number of jobs [runs_per_job<-ceiling(nrow(allruns)/X))] where X is the number of jobs.
+To use this script, cd to the directory containing the file, edit permissions to make it executable, and run it followed by a run_name to generate a unique output folder for the run (e.g., ./GT_batch_submitter.sh GT_run_3).
+Submission files will be created in the folder ./submission_scripts and then submitted to the slurm queue.

 ### Notes on run times: